DanielSDVG/HarukiNotes/README.md

 This will convert Markdown files in the `_src` folder into HTML files in the `_out` folder.
 Any files such as images and other resources that are not `.md` nor `.html` files will also be copied from `_src` to `_out`.

-You could also generate an executable using `pkg`:
+You can also generate an executable using `pkg`:

 ```
 npm install pkg --global